Kozea/Radicale/pages/user_documentation.rst

   config = /etc/radicale/logging
   # Set the default logging level to debug
   debug = False
+  # Store all environment variables (including those set in the shell)
+  full_environment = False

 This configuration file is read each time the server is launched.
 If some values are not given, the default ones are used.
 If no configuration file is